-Source: at 31/03/23. © 2023 Morningstar, Inc. All rights reserved.
-The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
+Source: at 31/05/24. © 2024 Morningstar, Inc. All rights reserved.
+The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance does not predict future returns.